 How does state law affect divorce timelines?

 Divorce timelines vary significantly by state due to differing residency requirements, mandatory waiting periods, and specific legal procedures for filing.
-This means that individuals need to understand their state’s regulations to estimate how long the process may take.
+This means that individuals must understand their state’s regulations to estimate how long the process may take.

 What is the role of legal representation in divorce?